mhchua888/possum-prediction/README.md

 # possum-prediction
-Exploring the usage of Linear Regression to predict possum age
+School project: Exploring the usage of Linear Regression to predict possum age